 - Pyrotechnic Department.

 Their members pass special training with tactics, firearms for executing these actions against organized crime.
 Like all other SWAT teams, they are trained to use various weapons, including pistols, sub-machine guns, shotguns.
-They also use specialized equipment like a tool for breaching doors, explosive demolition charges.
+They also use specialized equipment like breaching doors and explosive demolition charges.

 Training and selection

-Recruitment is a laborious process led by a group of experienced officers and consists of identifying police officers and agents with physical skills and professional abilities for this type of activity, who possess a high degree of adaptability and concentration, a good ability to comprehend, analyze and act lucidly, quickly and correctly in crises.
+Recruitment is a laborious process led by a group of experienced officers and consists of identifying police officers and agents with physical skills and professional abilities for this type of activity, who possess a high degree of adaptability and concentration, an excellent ability to comprehend, analyze and act lucidly, quickly and correctly in crises.
 In this respect, the following eliminatory tests are included:

 - Psychological test for special units;